mattermost/docs/source/configure/configuration-settings.rst

 Enable Ask Community Link
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 **True**: **Ask the community** link is visible in the Mattermost channel header, under the **Help** menu.
-When clicked, users are redirected to https://mattermost.com/pl/default-ask-mattermost-community/, where they can join the Mattermost Community to ask questions and help others troubleshoot issues.
+When selected, users are redirected to https://mattermost.com/pl/default-ask-mattermost-community/, where they can join the Mattermost Community to ask questions and help others troubleshoot issues.
 This option is not available on the mobile apps.

 **False**: The link is not visible to users.